sjdemartini/mui-tiptap/.github/ISSUE_TEMPLATE/bug_report.md

 Before filing a bug, please confirm that you have:

+1. Set up your extensions correctly.

-1. Installed the necessary Tiptap extensions for whatever functionality you are trying to use (e.g. `Color` extension for using the `MenuButtonTextColor`).
+   a.
+Installed the necessary Tiptap extensions for whatever functionality you are trying to use (e.g. `Color` extension for using the `MenuButtonTextColor`).

-2. Passed the extensions you need to the `extensions` field of `RichTextEditor`/`useEditor`
+   b.
+Passed the extensions you need to the `extensions` field of `RichTextEditor`/`useEditor`

    See [README info here](https://github.com/sjdemartini/mui-tiptap#choosing-your-editor-extensions) for more details.

+2. Confirmed there isn't CSS external to mui-tiptap that is causing a problem with appearance/layout.

 ### To Reproduce